 TEXTOR DE RAVISI, Anatole Arthur, M. le baron.
-Bourges 15.6.1822 — Paris 8.1.1922.
+Bourges 15.6.1822 — Paris 8.1.1902.
 French Colonial Servant.
-Son of an officer (d.
-1826), of an old noble family of Forez.
+Son of Étienne Textor, an officer (d.
+1826), of an old noble family of Forez, and Anne Marie Guenot.
 Attended 1840-42 Saint-Cyr military school, then joined marine infantery.
-Served in Morocco and Réunion.
+Served in Morocco and 1847-52 in Réunion.
 Captain 1850.
 Administrator of the French Karikal in India in 1853-63.
-For health reasons returned to France and held various administrative offices, in 1864-70 in Bohain (Aisne), 187i-74 in Nantes, 1874-85 in St. Etienne (Loire).
+For health reasons returned to France and held various administrative offices, in 1864-70 in Bohain (Aisne), 1871-74 in Nantes, 1874-85 in St. Etienne (Loire).
 Then retired and living in Paris.
 Without success he tried to enter politics, characterizing himself as a “candidat républicain hindo-européen”.
 He was interested in ethnography, Buddhism and in French colonial history.
 Married 1848 Claire Léontine Hamelin, six children.

 Publications: Interprétation d’antiques idoles bouddhistes.
 55 p.
 Saint-Quentin 1866.